 - Extended Lifespan: Protective coatings can significantly extend the life of aluminium products by shielding them from corrosive elements.

-- Customisation: Coatings can be customised in terms of colour and finish, enhancing both the durability and appearance of the aluminium.
+- Customisation: Coatings can be customised in terms of colour and finish, enhancing the aluminium’s durability and appearance.

 Avoiding Contact with Dissimilar Metals